mainwp/mainwp/readme.txt

 * Fixed: PHP notices
 * Fixed: Typo's
 * Fixed: Update issue for the iThemes Security Pro and the Monarch plugin
-* Fixed: Issue with localhost settups (Quick Setup Wizard)
+* Fixed: Issue with localhost setups (Quick Setup Wizard)
 * Added: Basic WP-CLI support [MainWP WP-CLI Commands](http://docs.mainwp.com/wp-cli-commands/)
 * Added: WordPress translation updates for child sites
 * Added: Add/Remove to MainWP Menu function for Extensions
 * Added: Server self-connect check in the Server Information page
-* Added: Auto install plugin and apply extension settings when adding a new site
+* Added: Auto install the plugin and apply extension settings when adding a new site
 * Added: Support for the new API management
 * Updated: API Manager messages